A new Chuck E. Cheese children’s ride but no one to ride it

 Fallout from the bankruptcies of dozens of American companies is rippling across the globe, as suppliers find themselves with orders abruptly canceled and customers saying they can’t pay their debts.

-One major problem for suppliers: they are at a lower priority level for debt repayment under Chapter 11 bankruptcy rules, compared with secured creditors like banks.
+One major problem for suppliers: they are at a lower priority level for debt repayment under Chapter 11 bankruptcy rules compared with secured creditors such as banks.
 That means for many factories, their new orders have not only stopped, but they face grim chances of recouping payment for products already shipped.

 In southern China, Jay Chiang, chief executive of Pier 1 Imports supplier Live Oak (Yiwu) Co., said he had given up hope of the U.S. retailer paying him the $240,300 that it owes for bulk orders of wind chimes he shipped months ago.